libp2p/docs/content/reference/_index.md

 # Reference Documentation

-This chapter covers the reference documentation available for libp2p.
+This chapter includes the reference documentation available for libp2p.

-{{% children depth="10" showhidden="true" %}}
+{{% children %}}

 {{% notice "note" %}}
 This section is incomplete, and many of the articles are stubs.
 To help fill in